rndme/vcc/README.md

 This partially solves [the drawbacks](#caveats) associated with the polyfill version of `document.registerElement` VCC uses in some browsers, and allows all browsers to render fast and simple sub-components.
 Only the options listed below will be applied to the component.

 Static components do not update once rendered (instead, they are cheap to render) so they don't need methods like `shouldComponentUpdate` or `setState`.
-You cannot update the state of an instance, but you can modify the value returned by initialState to activate component-wide changes on the next render.
+You cannot update the state of an instance, but you can modify the value returned by initialState to activate component-wide changes on the next render, a major advantage of not having a build requirement.
 If a parent component changes an attrib given to the static component, that new value will show up in the render, making attributes the primary method for customizing static components.

 ### Static Component Definition Members